 It’s only a ten-minute drive along the scenic, winding Great Ocean Road to Aireys Inlet.
 Here, the Great Otway National Park almost meets the ocean and Fairhaven Beach, the longest in the area, stretches six kilometres along the coastline.

-Last stop for the day is the very popular seaside town of Lorne, where holidaymakers have been spending their summers for a century.
-Hit the beach for some ‘Vitamin Sea’, stroll out onto the Lorne Pier, enjoy the majestic coastal (and very Instagrammable) views from Teddy’s Lookout, or wander the main street brimming with boutique gift stores, cafes and galleries.
+Last stop for the day is the popular seaside town of Lorne.
+Hit the beach for some ‘Vitamin Sea’, stroll out onto the Lorne Pier, enjoy the majestic coastal views from Teddy’s Lookout, or wander the main street brimming with stores, cafes and galleries.

-After a day of outdoor adventure, return to Lorne for a sundowner at the local Lorne Hotel with its stunning coastal views, then try one of Lorne’s great dining options.
+After a day of outdoor adventure, return to Lorne for a sundowner at the local Lorne Hotel with its stunning coastal views, then try one of Lorne’s great dining options like Totti’s or Raas Leela.

 The 45-minute drive from Lorne to Apollo Bay along the Great Ocean Road reveals some of the most spectacular scenery along the route.
 There are plenty of viewpoints where you can stop, including cliff top views and lookouts at Cumberland River, Mount Defiance, Wye River, and Cape Patton.

 After enjoying the incredible scenery from Lorne to Apollo Bay, stop for a well-earned lunch.
 Apollo Bay is the home of the freshest seafood on the coast.
-Who doesn’t enjoy salty fish and chips served in paper?
-You could also splurge on grilled lobster, or a box of 20 cooked prawns from the Fisherman’s Co-op.
+Who doesn’t enjoy salty fish and chips by the sea?
+You could also splurge on grilled lobster, or a box of 20 cooked prawns from the Fisherman’s Co-op, serving seafood directly from Bass Strait to your plate.

-Spend the afternoon exploring the nearby Great Otway National Park.
-Choose from Cape Otway and its historical lighthouse with stunning views from the balcony; a rainforest walk in the national park with wildlife and beautiful waterfalls; a treetop eco-adventure at Otway Fly Treetop Adventures; or a guided wildlife tour with a local wildlife expert.
+Choose from Cape Otway and its historical lighthouse at Cape Otway Lightstation; a rainforest walk in the national park; a treetop eco-adventure at Otway Fly Treetop Adventures; or a guided wildlife tour with a local wildlife expert at Wildlife Wonders, just outside Apollo Bay.

 In the heart of the Otways at Beech Forest check out the giant Californian Redwoods, planted here in 1939.
-Hike to a couple of nearby waterfalls, such as Carisbrooke Falls, Hopetoun Falls or the extraordinary 20-metre-high Beauchamp Falls, just outside Beech Forest.
+Hike to a couple of nearby waterfalls, such as Triplet Falls, Stevenson’s Falls or the extraordinary 20-metre-high Beauchamp Falls, just outside Beech Forest.

 The Great Ocean Road detours inland on the 47-kilometre-long stretch from Apollo Bay to Lavers Hill, the highest point on the road.
 Lavers Hill is surrounded by the Great Otways National Park and is the ideal place to stop for a morning coffee before continuing to the 12 Apostles.

-Grab a map from the Port Campbell Visitor Information Centre (along with a stack of other handy hints from the friendly team) and take the walking paths to the viewing platforms overlooking these remarkable natural wonders carved from limestone by the Southern Ocean.
+Grab a map from the Port Campbell Visitor Information Centre (along with a stack of other handy hints) and take the walking paths to the viewing platforms overlooking these remarkable natural wonders.

 Don’t miss the incredible Gibson Steps—take the 86 steps down to the beach, where you will be dwarfed by the 70-metre-high vertical cliffs.
 Nearby are two towering rock stacks known as Gog and Magog.